yahoo/CMAK/README.md

 You may also want to increase the above three if you have consumer polling enabled depending on the # of consumers you have reporting through Zookeeper.

 Kafka managed consumer offset is now consumed by KafkaManagedOffsetCache from the "__consumer_offsets" topic.
-Note, this is not been tested with large number of offsets being tracked.
+Note, this has not been tested with large number of offsets being tracked.
 There is a single thread per cluster consuming this topic so it may not be able to keep up on large # of offsets being pushed to the topic.

 Deployment
 ----------